Animal (De)liberation: Synopsis

 Deckers argues that we should adopt a prima facie duty to allow cells to be where they are, rather than to extract them from animals and to manipulate them to do things outside their natural contexts inside Petri dishes.
 However, he argues also that this duty might be overridden by the greater duty to curtail the human consumption of conventional animal products.
 In addition, Deckers argues that, if the assumptions that domesticated cats cannot maintain good health on vegan diets and that they must consume some flesh are correct, the development of in-vitro flesh in order to feed them would be appropriate.

 Chapter two culminates in the development of a theory which Deckers calls qualified moral veganism.
 His commitment to veganism is qualified as Deckers's theory does not demand that people abstain from eating animal products in all situations.
 It is a moral rather than a dietary position that can be adopted by everyone, even by those who have very good reasons not to adopt vegan diets.
 It is a vegan theory in the sense that vegan diets ought to be the default diets for the majority of the human population.

 Chapter three sets out the political project that is associated with this theory, the vegan project, which strives to bring about legal and political reform in all jurisdictions across the globe to introduce qualified bans on the consumption of animal products.
 The vegan project does not stand or fall if governments either fail to relate to some of the interests that Deckers brings to bear on the issue or do not ascribe the same weight to them.
 Rather, Deckers argues that something like the vegan project can also be justified merely by appealing to the much narrower range of human health concerns that are discussed in chapter one.

 Chapter three also refutes three objections that have been raised against the vegan project.
-The first is that it would be pointless in view of the fact that many people are not prepared to embrace it; the second that it should be rejected as it would jeopardise human food security unjustifiably; and the third that the vegan project alienates human beings from the natural world.
+The first is that it would be pointless, as many people are not prepared to embrace it; the second that it should be rejected as it would jeopardise human food security unjustifiably; and the third that the vegan project alienates human beings from the natural world.

 In chapter four Deckers explores what other people think about qualified moral veganism by evaluating a number of discussions that others have had on the topic of the book.
 It engages with the views of academics and non-specialists, including slaughterhouse workers.
 Deckers argues that qualified moral veganism stands firm in spite of public opposition, and he also sheds some light on some of the key obstacles towards its wider acceptance, including the roles played by cultural and religious traditions.

 Deckers recognises that many people believe that vegan diets are nutritionally deficient, which is why the appendix of the book engages with the nutritional literature, concluding that carefully chosen vegan diets are nutritionally adequate.